elastiflow/ElastiFlow-Tools/docker_install/readme.md

 ## Notes

-- If you need to make any ElastiFlow configuration changes such as turning options on and off, adding your license information, etc, go ahead and edit the elastiflow_compose.yml and then do a
+- If you need to make any ElastiFlow configuration changes such as turning options on and off, adding your license information, etc, go ahead and edit the elastiflow_compose.yml and then running the following command:
   ```
   sudo docker compose -f elastiflow_compose.yml down && sudo docker compose -f elastiflow_compose.yml up -d
   ```